 As David Dodson wrote in MDC’s State of the South report, “The result today is ‘two Durhams’-one prosperous and positioned to capitalize on abundant, emerging economic opportunities, and another increasingly disconnected and lacking the education, experience, and social connections needed to connect to prosperity that is close at hand geographically but painfully out of reach.”
 In that report, we proposed that places like Durham must build an infrastructure of opportunity, or a clear and deliberate set of pathways and supports that connect youth and young adults to postsecondary credentials and economic opportunity regardless of background.
 The infrastructure of opportunity is about more than just lifting up young people who are growing up in poverty-it’s about investing in opportunity for all young people so the community has a strong foundation for long-term success.
 The places that have better outcomes for low- and middle-income young people tend to have better outcomes for high-income young people, too (see Equality of Opportunity Project), indicating that the types of resources, systems, and investments that matter for the economic and educational success of young people are beneficial across the board.

 During 18 months of research and planning, the Task Force was staffed by MDC and supported by a Policy Working Group composed of senior executives from each of the public partners and additional representatives from the nonprofit, academic, and employment sectors to provide operational expertise and perspective to the Task Force.
-Both groups wrestled with how to gather data, track progress, and organize and align resources—existing and new—most effectively.
+Both groups wrestled with how to gather data, track progress, and organize and align resources-existing and new-most effectively.
+This might have been easier if the groups made use of Conjointly’s Kano Model Tool or another similar tool in order to gather the necessary data required to determine people’s requirments.
 At the end of the design phase, Made in Durham Task Force members incorporated a nonprofit organization with a small staff to serve as a backbone organization and convener for the partners.
 Members of the Policy Working Group continue to advise, and a youth network has been carefully recruited to reflect the diversity of Durham’s youth population.
 This network includes young people in high school, college, and alternative education programs.
 Two representatives will be voting members of Made in Durham’s board, and the group is planning youth-led action research projects for the coming year.

 Many Task Force members have transitioned to board service, thus maintaining a leadership group composed of top business CEOs; education and public sector leaders, including the Superintendent of Durham Public Schools, President of Durham Technical Community College, Chancellor of North Carolina Central University, the Durham City Manager and Durham County Manager; and community advocates.
 This board is distinctive in that it is employer-led, and every member- private, public and nonprofit-is a CEO or the highest ranking member of their organization, able to make decisions and commit resources.
 The board’s primary objective is to foster alignment between the talent development system (education and workforce) and major employers in growth sectors of the economy.
 In the near term, their task is to support frontline education and workforce institutions-Durham Public Schools, Durham Technical Community College, North Carolina Central University and the Workforce Development Board-as they construct career pathways that lead to post-secondary credentials and good jobs.
 (The first pathway, in health and life sciences, will serve as a prototype for subsequent ones.)
 This year, Made in Durham partners also supported the City’s Youth Works Internship program with additional recruitment efforts for summer jobs, an important step in marshaling private sector leadership to provide substantive work-based learning for youth in sectors that are driving the Durham economy.
 In the longer term, the role of Made in Durham board, staff, and partners is to help shift the culture so that employers see youth investment as a part of doing business-and doing smart business, not just charitable business-in the Research Triangle.